cachelot/cachelot/readme.md

 All this allows you to store and access three million items per second (depending on the CPU cache size).
 Maybe 3MOPs doesn't sound like such a large number, but it means ~333 nanoseconds are spent on a single operation, while RAM reference cost is at [~100 nanoseconds](http://www.eecs.berkeley.edu/~rcs/research/interactive_latency.html).

 # What is Cachelot Distributed Cache Server #
-Think of [Memcached](http://memcached.org) (Cachelot server is Memcached-compatible) but while the former aims to serve hundreds of simultaneous connections, achieving maximum bandwidth, the latter serves tens of them, achieving minimal latency.
+Think of [Memcached](http://memcached.org) (Cachelot server is Memcached-compatible) but while the former aims to serve hundreds of simultaneous connections, achieving maximum bandwidth, the latter serves tens of them, achieving maximal hardware utilization.

 Cachelot is single-threaded, so you can run it while consuming fewer resources (getting cheaper VPS hosts can lead to the huge savings); it also stores less metadata per Item, and thus better utilizes precious RAM.